Sorry, you need to be logged in to view this page.

 A two mile long tunnel, built by Isambard Kingdom Brunel through Box Hill.
 Next to the eastern entrance of the tunnel you can see the remains of a branch from the main London to Bristol railway line which lead into the hillside into the Corsham Ammunitions Depot and terminated at a half-mile long underground railway station which was used during World War II.

-Box Tunnel history
+Box Tunnel History

 A two mile long tunnel, built by Isambard Kingdom Brunel through Box Hill.
 Next to the eastern entrance of the tunnel you can see the remains of a branch from the main London to Bristol railway line which lead into the hillside into the Corsham Ammunitions Depot and terminated at a half-mile long underground railway station which was used during World War II.